juliajamileg/huskyci-site/docs/guides/setup-my-ci.md

 ---
 id: setup-my-ci
-title: Adding the huskyCI stage
+title: Integrating HuskyCI into the pipeline
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 <p align="center"> <img src="/img/huskyci-stage.png" scale="10"/></p>

-Using huskyCI is simple.
+Using HuskyCI is simple.
 Your stage script only needs to download and execute a binary (written in Go) called `huskyci-client`.
-This client will perform several requests to huskyCI's API and act like a worker, regularly checking if all security tests have already finished and printing the results found to STDOUT.
+This client will perform several requests to HuskyCI's API and act like a worker, regularly checking if all security tests have already finished and printing the results found to STDOUT.

 ## Environment Variables